John Deere Utility Tractor RecallLast updated on: September 14, 2021

 Soon after, in October 2019, over 7,000 John Deere compact utility tractors were recalled because the front cab support bolts were torqued improperly during manufacturing.
 This created a risk of failure during a rollover and thereby posed a crushing injury hazard to the operator.

 Finally, as recently as August 2021, another 200 John Deere utility tractors were recalled.
-The reason given was that the rear wheel spacer bolts were also torqued improperly during manufacturing.
+The rear wheel spacer bolts were also torqued improperly during manufacturing.
 This can cause the wheel to fall off during use, in turn causing the tractor to overturn and posing an injury hazard to the operator.

 According to a study published in the Journal of Agromedicine, there were an impressive 4.2 million tractors on farms and ranches across the United States in 2010.
-By comparison, the number of vehicles recalled by John Deere in recent years seems relatively low.
 Unfortunately, according to the Center for Disease Control (CDC), 416 farmers and farm workers died in 2017 from a work-related injury—the leading cause of death was tractor overturns, a recurrent and persistent problem in the agricultural sector.

 What Are the Legal Routes to Recovery?

-There are generally three possible routes to recovery in a defective product case: negligence, breach of warranty, and products liability.
-These are each addressed below.
+Generally, there are three possible routes to recovery in a defective product case: negligence, breach of warranty, and products liability.

-The legal theory of negligence rests on the idea that every individual (business entities, such as manufacturers, are legally thought of as individuals) owes every other individual a duty to use “reasonable care.”
-That is, we all owe each other a legal to duty to take adequate precautions to ensure that our behavior—and our manufactured products—do not cause harm to others.
+First, the legal theory of negligence rests on the idea that every individual (business entities, such as manufacturers, are legally thought of as individuals) owes every other individual a duty to use “reasonable care.”
+That is, we all owe each other a legal to duty to ensure that our behavior—and our manufactured products—do not cause harm to others.

 Successfully arguing that a manufacturer behaved negligently requires proving four intuitive elements: